top of page

 Does Gary teach from home?

-Due to logistics, privacy, safety and insurance concerns Gary does not offer lessons from his home.
+No. Due to logistics, privacy, safety, and insurance requirements, Gary does not offer lessons from his home.

-Does Gary go to students homes to teach?
+Does Gary travel to students’ homes to teach?

 Remote video lessons